IBM-Bluemix-Docs/mass-data-migration/getting-started.md

       </tr>
       <tr>
         <td>Select your Cloud Object Storage instance</td>
         <td>From the drop-down list, select your provisioned instance of Cloud Object Storage.
-Then, select the name that you assigned to storage bucket where you want to store your migrated data.</td>
+Then, select the name that you assigned to the storage bucket where you want to store your migrated data.</td>
       </tr>
       <tr>
         <td>Add a shipping address</td>